 If the mixture immediately starts fizzing and dissipates all of the baking powder, you’re golden – it’s still active.

-If there’s no bubbling, that means the baking powder doesn’t have it’s magical powers anymore and needs to be replaced.
+If there's no bubbling, that means the baking powder doesn't have its magical powers anymore and needs to be replaced.

 Check out the short video below to see what I mean!